digiltd/oh-rtd-test/Ecobee-Binding.md

 at ecobee.com.

 ```
-{ ecobee=">[543212345#settings.fanMinOnTime]" }
+{ ecobee="=[543212345#settings.fanMinOnTime]" }
 ```

-Set the minimum number of minutes per hour the fan will run on thermostat ID 543212345.
+Return or set the minimum number of minutes per hour the fan will run on thermostat ID 543212345.

 ```